uchicago-cs/cmsc23320/website/projects/project1_rubric.rst

     a few examples if possible
     (e.g., "I combed through the code to make sure I was using descriptive variable names; for example, I changed ``c`` to ``channel`` in several functions", "I reorganized functions ``foo()``, ``bar()``, and ``baz()`` as requested", etc.)

+- **Rubric items you have NOT addressed**: It is also important that you let us know what rubric items you decided not to address, as this will expedite the work of the graders.
+For these rubric items, it is enough to provide a list of the rubric item descriptions (exactly as they appear on Gradescope)

 - **Substantial new code added to your submission**: If you added substantial new code that was not present in your original submission (e.g., if your original submission did not implement several commands, and you have now included